whejy/myVault/README.md

 - Dynamic form errors that respond to user input in realtime.
 For responsiveness, if the URL is valid but another field is invalid, the URL is not checked again unless altered

-- Mobile responsive auto-scroll on article-list load that enters the articles to the viewport
+- Mobile responsive auto-scroll on article-list load that centers the articles to the viewport

 - Backend encryption for all usernames and passwords